The Kingdom of God is like an Autostereogram

 The 3D image in an autostereogram is part of the autostereogram, but it is distinct from the flat, two-dimensional image of the autostereogram.
 It is emergent from it.

-This differs from the way the kingdom of God actually works, though it is how we experience it.
-God, of course, is transcendent from His creation.
-He doesn’t emerge from His creation; the creation emerged from Him.
+This differs from the way the kingdom of God actually works.
+God is transcendent from His creation.
+He doesn’t emerge from His creation; the creation emerges from Him.
 We, however, are immersed in and part of the creation.
-The way we experience the kingdom of God is as if it is emerging out of the creation.
+The way we experience the kingdom of God is as if it is emerging out of the creation, but the reality is exactly the opposite.

-Jesus cautions, though, that His kingdom is “not of this world”.
+Jesus cautions that His kingdom is “not of this world”.
 It is other-worldly.
 When we are looking for it in the world, we have a heard time seeing it because it is not of this world.

-With an autostereogram, we cannot see the 3D image if we are staring at the component parts of the flat, two-dimensional image.
-We have to “look past it”.
-It isn’t to be found in the flat dimension, but only when the eyes combine to “fill in” the third dimension that can be seen “through” the two-dimensional image.
+With an autostereogram, we cannot see the 3D image if we are staring at the component parts of two-dimensional image.
+We have to “look past it”. the 3D image isn’t to be found in details of the two dimensional image.
+We only see the three dimensional image when we look “through” or “beyond” the two-dimensional image.

 This sounds a bit gnostic and occultist, but it isn’t.
-It’s no wonder that Gnosticism was an early threat to Christianity: the language of the kingdom of God lends itself to that kind of thinking.
+It’s no wonder that Gnosticism was an early threat to Christianity: the language of the kingdom of God lends itself to that kind of thinking, but that is a false trail.

-That, thinking, however – that a person must attain to some special knowledge or insight that only the elite can attain to – is exactly the opposite of what is required to enter the kingdom of God.
+The thought that a person must attain to some special knowledge or insight that only the elite can attain to is exactly the opposite of what is required to enter the kingdom of God.
 Rather, the kingdom of God is received like a simple child.
 It is hidden to the proud, the arrogant and the haughty, but it is revealed to the humble and childlike at heart.

 The kingdom of God, in the end, is only somewhat like an autostereogram.
 No analogy is perfect.
 They all break down at some point.
-Perhaps, this is why Jesus provided many parables and analogies.
+Perhaps, this is why Jesus provided many so parables.
+Especially about the kingdom of God.
+No analogy by itself (or altogether) is sufficient to describe a reality that is other worldly.

-A parable or other analogy does not tell a truth so much as it helps a person to discover truth.
-Jesus did not spoon feed people with the truth about God and His kingdom; he invited them to explore it.
+A parable (or other analogy) does not tell a truth so much as it helps a person to discover truth.
+Jesus did not spoon feed people with the truth about God and His kingdom; he invited them to explore it experientially.

-God and His kingdom is available to those who seek, but only to those who seek with a pure heart, desiring to know God and His kingdom truly.
-It isn’t found by those with ulterior motives, unless those ulterior motives are stripped away in the process of seeking.
+God and His kingdom are available to those who seek, but only to those who seek with a pure heart.
+Only to people who sincerely desire to know God and His kingdom as they really are.
+God and His kingdom are not found by those with ulterior motives, unless those ulterior motives are stripped away in the process of seeking.

 Most of us, I suspect, come initially with mixed motives.
-Even the motive to avoid hell (whatever hell is) is an impure motive.
-It is primarily selfish and self-centered.
+The motive to avoid punishment, the fear of being left out, and a desire for good things that might come from faith are impure motives.
+They are primarily selfish and self-centered.

-God is ok with that.
+God is ok with that, but He isn’t ok with us remaining selfish and self-centered.
 What parent doesn’t know how to provide good gifts to their children?
 How much more will the Father provide good gifts to those who ask?
+And, like a good parent, God is interested in us growing out of our childishness.

 The truth is that we are all self-centered.
 We are all self-absorbed.
 If we remain focused on self and unwilling to focus on God and His kingdom, however, we will not find what we are looking for.
 God takes us as we are, but He isn’t content to leave us in that condition.

 Parables and analogies, like that of a modern autostereogram, provide glimpses of what God and the kingdom of God are like, but only glimpses.
-They do not substitute for the real thing – the Living God and His transcendent kingdom that is, even now, here in our midst – if we could just see it.
+They do not substitute for the real thing – the Living God who is here in our midst – if we could just see it.

 We have to look past the parables, past the analogies, past the autostereogram, to see God and His kingdom and enter into relationship with Him.

-If we aren’t careful, we find ourselves too easily focused back on this world.
-We get our eyes and our hearts focused not on Him or His kingdom, but on ourselves and the things we can attain in this world.
+If we aren’t careful, we can also find ourselves too easily focused back on this world.
+We can easily allow our eyes and our hearts to lose focus on Him and His kingdom, and to refocus back on ourselves and the things we can attain in this world.
 It is our natural tendency.
 It’s where our eyes and hearts gravitate if we stop seeking.

 ~~~~~~~~~